The Wicker Man: Music

 The songs on the soundtrack were composed or arranged by Giovanni under the direction of Hardy and Shaffer, whose research into the oral folk tradition in England and Scotland was based largely on the work of Cecil Sharp, a "founding father" of the folk-revival movement of the early 20th century.
 Using Sharp's collections as a template, Shaffer noted to Giovanni which scenes were to have music, and in some cases provided lyrics, which would be appropriate to spring pagan festivals.
 Other songs on the soundtrack come from a later folk tradition; for example, "Corn Riggs", by Scotland's national bard, Robert Burns, accompanies Howie's arrival on Summerisle.
 The lyrics of this song were taken directly from the Burns song "The Rigs of Barley", but Giovanni used a very different tune.
 Burns' tune was based on "Corn Riggs", and altered to match his lyrics.
 The song sung by the cultists of Summerisle at the end of the film, "Sumer Is Icumen In", is a mid-13th-century song about nature in spring.

-The Wickerman Festival was an annual music festival held near Auchencairn in Galloway.
-Dubbed "Scotland's Alternative Music festival", it began in 2001 when the festival's artistic director Sid Ambrose hit upon the idea of a local counterculture based family-friendly festival due to the surrounding area being inextricably linked with various locations used within The Wicker Man.
+The film also gave its name to the Wickerman Festival, an annual music festival held near Auchencairn in Galloway.
+Dubbed "Scotland's Alternative Music festival", it began in 2001 when the festival's artistic director Sid Ambrose hit upon the idea of a local counterculture-based family-friendly festival due to the surrounding area being inextricably linked with various locations used within The Wicker Man.
 It was held annually until 2015 at East Kirkcarswell Farm, Dundrennan.

 Distribution

-By the time of the film's completion, the studio had been bought by EMI, and British Lion was managed by Michael Deeley.
+By the time of the film's completion, British Lion was managed by Michael Deeley.
 The DVD commentary track states that studio executives suggested a more "upbeat" ending to the film, in which a sudden rain puts the flames of the wicker man out and spares Howie's life, but this suggestion was refused.
 Hardy subsequently had to remove about 20 minutes of scenes on the mainland, early investigations, and (to Lee's disappointment) some of Lord Summerisle's initial meeting with Howie.

 Original release

 The first screening of the film was to trade and cinema distributors on 3 December 1973.
 The first public theatrical release was a week of test screenings at the Metropole Cinema London on 6 December 1973 ahead of the official public release in January 1974.
 It runs 87 minutes.

-A copy of a finished, 99-minute version was sent to American film producer Roger Corman in Hollywood to make a judgment of how to market the film in the US.
-Corman recommended an additional 13 minutes be cut from the film.
-(Corman did not acquire US release rights, and eventually Warner Bros. test-marketed the film in drive-ins.)
-In Britain, the film was ordered reduced to roughly 87 minutes, with some narrative restructuring, and released as the "B" picture on a double bill with Don't Look Now.
+A copy of a finished, 99-minute version was sent to American film producer Roger Corman in Hollywood to make a judgment of how to market the film in the U.S. Corman recommended an additional 13 minutes be cut from the film.
+Corman did not acquire U.S. release rights, and eventually Warner Bros. test-marketed the film in drive-ins.
+It screened in the greater Atlanta area in May 1974.

+In Britain, the film was cut to roughly 87 minutes, with some narrative restructuring, and released as the "B" picture on a double bill with Don't Look Now.
 According to Lee, the cuts adversely affected the film's continuity.